OpenLifeServer/OpenLife/README.md

 # Running OpenLife on Windows

-You will need .NET 4.0 installed to run OpenLifeulator.
+You will need .NET 4.0 installed to run OpenSimulator.

 We recommend that you run OpenLife from a command prompt on Windows in order to capture any errors.